27 Jan Donation from Coca-Cola Provides Clean Drinking Water for Hurricane Dorian Survivors

 Good360 responded to the crisis as soon as our trusted nonprofit partners were able to identify the unmet needs on the ground.
 Grand Bahama still has a high concentration of salt in their water due to the storm surge.
 While it is safe to bathe or wash dishes and clothing, it isn’t safe to drink.
 Additionally, many people are still living in tents on their property and will be for months to come.
 Crisis Response International shared this situation with Good360’s disaster team and Coca-Cola immediately responded with a donation of vitaminwater and Dasani to help keep the victims of the storm hydrated.

-Good360 will continue to work with corporate donors and nonprofit partners to get critically needed product to nonprofits engaged in the Dorian response and recovery efforts on the ground.
+Good360 will continue to work with corporate donors and nonprofit partners to get critically needed product to nonprofits engaged in the Dorian response and recovery efforts on the ground, thanks to shipping provided by the UPS Foundation.